teradata-aster-field/toaster/README.md

 # toaster

-toaster (to Aster) is set of tools for computing and analyzing data with [Teradata Aster](http://www.teradata.com/Teradata-Aster/overview/) Big Data database.
+toaster (to Aster) is a set of tools for computing and analyzing data with [Teradata Aster](http://www.teradata.com/Teradata-Aster/overview/) Big Data database.
 It brings the power of Teradata Aster's distributed SQL and MapReduce (SQL-MR) to R on desktop and complements analysis of results with a convenient set of plotting functions.

 toaster acheives most tasks in 2 distinct steps: